vmware-tanzu/community-edition/docs/site/content/docs/latest/vsphere.md

-# Prepare to Deploy a Management or Stand-alone Clusters to vSphere
+# Prepare to Deploy a Management or Standalone Clusters to vSphere

 This topic explains how to prepare your environment before you deploy a management or standalone cluster to vSphere.
 You must: